Medically reviewed by:

 - Heightened senses

-People on this drug may behave strangely because of its effects.
-It is also difficult to determine which of these symptoms any given user will experience because of the unpredictability of most hallucinogenic drugs.
-However, the dangers of ecstasy abuse go far beyond these few effects, and the more a person misuses the drug, the more likely they will be to experience severe consequences.
+People on ecstasy may behave strangely.
+It is difficult to predict which of these symptoms any given user will experience.
+Generally, the more a person misuses MDMA, the more likely they will be to experience severe consequences.

 Dangers of Ecstasy Abuse

-Ecstasy can cause a person’s body temperature to spike to dangerous levels, which is why most people on the drug sweat profusely and experience chills.
-In many cases, taking the drug while in an overcrowded, overheated environment (like a club) can lead to
+Ecstasy can cause a person’s body temperature to spike to dangerous levels, which is why most people on the drug sweat profusely and, paradoxically, experience chills.
+In many cases, taking the drug while in an overcrowded, overheated environment (like a club) can lead to any of the following:

 - Heat exhaustion